steveturbek/Tangible-Interfaces-Submarine-Design-Project/README.md

 - Quality of target market research and user personas
 - Evidence of iterative design and testing cycles
 - Documentation of design decisions and problem-solving approaches
-- Brand development and its consistent application across all touchpoints
+- Brand development and its consistent application across all designs

 ## Game Overview